-Stream (area of study) Science/Engineering & IT/Health Science Economics/Commerce Arts/Media Music Prerequisite Core Subjects English A & B English A & B English A & B English A & B Core subjects Mathematics (Science) A & B Mathematics (Humanities) A & B Music Core Theory and Performance A Music Core Theory and Performance B Group 1 Elective Subjects (choose 1 subject) - Advanced Mathematics A# & B# - Biology A# & B# Chemistry A# & B - Information Technology A# & B# - Physics A# & B# - Accounting A# & B - Economics A# & B# - Government and Law A# & B These subjects are available for - Australian Studies A# & B# - Economics A# & B# - Foundations of Social Scienc - Government and Law A# & B - International Studies A# (Polif - International Studies B# (Eco - Media Studies and Communi tics) nomics) Group 2 Elective Subjects (choose 1, 2 or 3 subjects) All subjects in Group 2 are available 1 Accounting A & B Advanced Mathematics A & B Australian Studies A & B Biology A & B Chemistry A & B Economics A & B Foundations of Social Science A, Foundations of Visual Art and Des Government and Law A & B & B Information Technology A# 8 International Studies A# (Political International Studies B# (Ecc.)
-Mathematics (Humanities) A Media Studies and Commun Music Elective A# & B Physics A# & B# tics) nomics) # & B
+Stream (area of study) Science/Engineering & IT/Health Science Economics/Commerce Arts/Media ▲ Music® Prerequisite Core Subjects English A & B English A & B English A & B English A & B Mathematics (Science) A & B Mathematics (Humanities) A & B Music Core Theory and Performance A Music Core Theory and Performance B Group 1 Elective Subjects (choose 1 subject) Advanced Mathematics A# &amp; B# Biology A# &amp; B# Chemistry A# &amp; B Information Technology A# &amp; B# Physics A# &amp; B# Accounting A# &amp; B Economics A# &amp; B# Government and Law A# &amp; B These subjects are available for - Australian Studies A # & B # - Economics A # & B # - Foundations of Social Scienc - Government and Law A # & B - International Studies A # (Poli - International Studies B # (Eco - Media Studies and Communi tics) nomics) Group 2 Elective Subjects (choose 1, 2 or 3 subjects) All subjects in Group 2 are available 1 - Accounting Å & B - Advanced Mathematics A & B - Australian Studies A & B - Biology A & B - Chemistry A & B - Economics A & B - Foundations of Social Science A - Foundations of Visual Art and Des - Government and Law A & B & B Information Technology A# &amp; International Studies A# (Pol International Studies B# (Ecc Mathematics (Humanities) A Media Studies and Commun Music Elective A# &amp; B Physics A# &amp; B# itics) pnomics) # & B Subject Minors en as one semester long minors.
+Only nal on student numbers/preferences. ogram.